Planck 2018 results. IV. Diffuse component separation: Polarized foregrounds

 Overall, we find excellent agreement between the \commander, \smica, and 353-GHz results, demonstrating that the derived component maps are robust with respect to specific algorithmic details for the particular angular ranges and sky coverage considered here.

 Table~\ref{tab:fg_powspec} summarizes the angular power spectra in terms of best-fit power-law models for \commander\ and \smica, and in terms of the $EE/BB$ ratio, all derived using the same machinery as in \citet{planck2016-l11A}.
 For thermal dust, corresponding results are also given for the direct 353-GHz cross-correlation approach.
 Power-spectrum amplitudes have been colour corrected to monochromatic reference frequencies of 30 and 353\,GHz for synchrotron and thermal dust emission, respectively.
+The two masks considered in Table~\ref{tab:fg_powspec} are defined in \citet{planck2016-l11A}.
+Note, however, that only thermal dust emission results are shown for the mask with a sky fraction of $f_{\mathrm{sky}}=0.42$.
+The signal-to-noise ratio for synchrotron emission is too low to support robust power spectrum estimates in the same region.

-Overall, we find excellent agreement in terms of angular power spectra for polarized thermal dust emission between the frequency cross-correlation technique and the \commander\ and \smica\ component-separation techniques.
+Overall, in terms of angular power spectra for polarized thermal dust emission, we find excellent agreement over 78\% of the sky between the frequency cross-correlation technique and the \commander\ and \smica\ component-separation techniques.
 The only statistically significant discrepancy is seen for the spatial power-law index parameter, $\alpha$, for which formally a $6\sigma$ difference is observed between \commander\ and \smica.
 However, we note that in terms of absolute values the difference is only $\Delta\alpha=0.06$, and no systematic uncertainties are included in these numbers.
 Finally, it is worth noting that the two analyses are carried out with different angular resolutions, corresponding to $5\arcm$ and $12\arcm$ FWHM respectively.
 Due to its lower resolution, the \smica\ analysis is somewhat more sensitive to high-multipole systematics than the \commander\ and 353\,GHz analyses.

 We also observe excellent agreement between the \commander\ and \smica\ maps in terms of polarized synchrotron emission.
 In addition, we note that the $BB/EE$ ratio measured from the \Planck\ 2018 data is 0.34, which is very similar to the corresponding value of 0.36 estimated from the \Planck\ 2015 data.